Cooking Traditional South African farmers sausage is an art and should be done correctly to enjoy this unique sausage.

-Traditional South African Farmers Sausage is called Boerewors (pronounced Buurewörs).
+The correct name for traditional South African Farmers Sausage is Boerewors (pronounced Buurewörs).
 The direct translation for boerewors would be “Farmers Sausage”.

 Borewors has a coarse texture and consists of beef, pork, a small amount fat and spices.
 It is extremely tasty and can have a wide range of flavours.
 Popular flavour variations include garlic and chili.